mrlhansen/idrac_exporter/README.md

 ```

 ### System Event Log
 This is not exactly an ordinary metric, but it is often convenient to be informed about new entries in the event log.
-The value of this metric is the unix timestamp for when the entry was created.
+The value of this metric is the Unix timestamp for when the entry was created.

 ```text
 idrac_events_log_entry{id="1",message="The process of installing an operating system or hypervisor is successfully completed",severity="OK"} 1631175352